-The authors gratefully acknowledge the collaboration of the Canadian National Railways (CN) and the funding received through the CN Chair in Optimization of Railway Operations.
-Computations were performed on the cluster Béluga, managed by Calcul Québec and Compute Canada, and funded by the Canada Foundation for Innovation (CFI), the ministére de l'Économie, de la science et de l'innovation du Québec (MESI) and the Fonds de recherche du Québec - Nature et technologies (FRQNT).
+The authors gratefully acknowledge the collaboration of the Canadian National Railway Company (CN) and the funding received through the CN Chair in Optimization of Railway Operations, and a Collaborative Research and Development Grant from the Natural Sciences and Engineering Research Council of Canada (CRD-477938- 14).
+Computations were performed on the cluster Béluga, managed by Calcul Québec and Compute Canada, and funded by the Canada Foundation for Innovation (CFI), the ministére de l'Économie, de la science et de l'innovation du Québec (MESI) and the Fonds de recherche du Québec - Nature et technologies (FRQ-NT).